syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/speeddial/EJ2_ASP.NETCORE/events.md

 This section describes the Speed Dial events that will be triggered when appropriate actions are performed.
 The following events are available in the Speed Dial Control.

-## Clicked event

-The speed dial control triggers the [clicked](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Buttons.SpeedDial.html#Syncfusion_EJ2_Buttons_SpeedDial_Clicked) event when an action item is clicked.
-You can use this event to perform the required action.

-{% tabs %}
-{% highlight cshtml tabtitle="CSHTML" %}
-{% include code-snippet/speeddial/events/itemclicked/tagHelper %}
-{% endhighlight %}
-{% endtabs %}

 ## Created

 The speed dial control triggers the [created](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Buttons.SpeedDial.html#Syncfusion_EJ2_Buttons_SpeedDial_Created) event when SpeedDial control rendering is completed.